 Coronavirus: Police baton-charge migrant workers at Mumbai’s Bandra station for defying lockdown

-Thousands of workers had gathered to demand transportation arrangements to go back to their hometowns after the extension of the lockdown.
+Thousands of workers had gathered to demand transportation arrangements to go back to their hometowns.
+A similar situation was reported in Mumbra.

 Thousands of migrant workers gathered outside Mumbai’s Bandra station on Tuesday to protest against the extended nationwide lockdown, PTI reported.
 They demanded transportation arrangements to go back to their hometowns.